Balintbelavari/Balintbelavari/README.md

 ###

-<p align="left">My name is Bálint Bélavári and I'm a Business Informatics student from Budapest, Hungary.</p>
+<p align="left">My name is Bálint Bélavári and I'm a Business Informatics student from Budapest, Hungary.
+Currently working on an AI scam detection project.</p>

 ###